keggster101020/Repo-Rover/README.md

 ## Trouble Installing or Running on Windows?
 ______
+Since Python is cross-platform, our system should work on Windows.
-Currently we do not support Windows, but since it is Python it should work.
-What you have to do is set your path pointing to where `reporover` was installed to.
+However, you will have to figure out how to install as well as set your `Path` variable to point where `reporover` installed to.

 # Requirements
 ______